 We showed kids ‘playing their way’, where their imaginative reinterpretation of sporting equipment was brought to life through play.
 Kids were shown playing their newly created games across all of our campaign touch points – from our launch campaign content, through to our social activation and in retail.

 Following the success of the shoot, Intersport asked us how we could further grow the Play Your Way campaign.
-The outcome was the creation of a playful, visually striking 170m2 installation which turned the traditional idea of what a sports arena should look like on its head.
+The outcome was the creation of a playful, visually striking 170m2 installation (built by our partner, Playinnovation) which turned the traditional idea of what a sports arena should look like on its head.

 By incorporating a circular table tennis table, triangular and rectangular basketball nets, and a target practice wall, we created a space in which children wanted to play and interact with each other.
 They were encouraged to use the space in whatever way they wanted to.